Complaints

 Housing Ombudsman

-We define unreasonably persistent and vexatious complaints as those that, because of the frequency or nature of a complainant's contact with our officers, hinder our consideration of their (or other people's) complaints.
+We define unreasonably persistent and abusive complaints as those that, because of the frequency or nature of a complainant's contact with our officers, hinder our consideration of their (or other people's) complaints.

 We do not expect our staff to tolerate unacceptable behaviour by complainants or any customer and will take firm action to protect them from this.

-For more information of how we manage such complaints, or for examples of unreasonable or persistent behaviour, please refer to the council's Vexatious and Persistent Behaviour Policy.
+For more information of how we manage such complaints, or for examples of unreasonable or persistent behaviour, please refer to the council's Unreasonably Persistent and Abusive Behaviour Policy.